return to Natural Dog Health Remedies

 Causes of Cherry Eye in Dogs

-While the exact cause of canine cherry eye is unknown, it is generally believed that the condition is the result of a weakness of the connective tissue that attaches the gland of the third eyelid to the surrounding structures of the eye.
-Because of the weakness of the connective tissue, the gland comes out of its normal position and is exposed to the air and airborne irritants that can cause it to be infected.
-As a result, the gland often becomes irritated, red, and swollen.
+While the exact cause is not clear, it is generally believed that the condition is the result of a weakness of the connective tissue that attaches the gland of the third eyelid to the surrounding eye structures.

 Some useful herbs include: